Technology Transfer FAQs

 - The Office of Technology Transfer will entertain proposals from students and others to have UNLV share ownership of an invention in return for the patent and commercialization services offered by the Office of Technology Transfer.
 Feel free to discuss your invention in confidence with us, preferably soon after you have discovered your invention.

 - If my invention is commercialized, how much of the net proceeds do I receive?

 - Net proceeds are determined after deducting all patent and commercialization expenses and a 15% management fee.
-The inventor receives 60% of net proceeds, the inventor’s department receives 25%, and the Division for Research and Graduate Studies receives 15%.
+The inventor receives 60% of net proceeds, the inventor’s department receives 25%, and the Division for Research and Economic Development receives 15%.

 - What is signature authority?

 - By virtue of UNLV’s Intellectual Property Policy, the UNLV Office of Technology Transfer has sole signature authority on behalf of the university for license agreements, material transfer agreements, industrial contracts, and other agreements that pertain to intellectual property.
 University faculty and other inventors are not authorized to sign agreements that obligate the university to assign or license intellectual property rights to another entity.